Best Reflective Running Gear of 2025

 We evaluated each item based, first and foremost, on its ability to keep the runner safe.
 We continually asked ourselves whether a product’s reflective quality would ensure an approaching motorist, fellow runner, or animal would see the runner.

 For gear that illuminates the road ahead, we wanted to determine which items provided the best light.
-For all items, we also considered the comfort, ease of use, weight, and price to come up with our recommendations.
+We also considered comfort, ease of use, weight, and price of items to come up with our recommendations.

 Best Reflective Running Gear - Running on sidewalk at night